My Peruvian Hot Chocolate is rich and creamy with hints of cinnamon and cloves. Traditionally served with a slice of

-This hot chocolate is so good.
-Whenever someone new came to my Mom’s annual Christmas Eve open house, they would try the hot chocolate and exclaim how it was so delicious.
+Whenever someone new came to my Mom’s annual Christmas Eve open house, they would try the hot chocolate and say “Wow!
+This is so delicious!”
 Then both my Mom and Tía Renee would smile taking credit.
-I’m laughing as I write because the memory is so special to me.
 I love how the family is so competitive with cooking.
-Both the Italians and the Peruvians!

 Bill made it too easy for them…

 Everyone watched as Bill filled up his plate.
 He was oohing and ahhing at the food.
 Then he grabbed the ladle in the big bowl of the Peruvian hot chocolate and carefully poured it all over his food – obviously thinking it was gravy.
 I almost DIED.
 Everyone got quiet and watched him.
 No one said a thing and I t was too late anyways.
 He sat down and smiled at everyone and took a big bite.
 You could see the expression of his face turn from a smile to confusion as if he was thinking ‘what the heck is this?‘ Still, no one said anything.
 At this point Bill knew what he had done but didn’t want anyone to notice.
 Of course, we all saw it happening.

 Tío Joe: “Hey Bob, how’s that gravy?”